kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 Next, you have to publish this NLStudio integration and replace the version on "Deployment" menu to try directly on your device.

 ---

-## Version log:

-- 1.0.0 Initial release, created by amanda@kata.ai
-- 1.1.0 Added “Make NLU using NLStudio”, edited by amanda@kata.ai
-- 1.1.1 Adjustment for LINE deployment section
-- 1.1.2 Adjustment for punctuation
-- 1.1.3 Adjustment for any unrelate words